radiant-rstats/docker/rsm-msba-spark/README.md

 5. Added `mkdir -p /etc/ssl/certs/java` to Dockerfile to ensure `ca-certificates-java` is installed without a hitch
 6.  `docker buildx create --use` to switch to a different driver that supports _multiple platforms_
     -   Note: You can't use the `--load` option while using `buildx` for **multi**-platform builds
+7. Bug in Jupyterlab

+    ```shell
+    F tensorflow/core/lib/monitoring/sampler.cc:42] Check failed: bucket_limits_[i] > bucket_limits_[i - 1] (0 vs. 10)
+    qemu: uncaught target signal 6 (Aborted) - core dumped
+    ```
+    See [this](https://github.com/tensorflow/tensorflow/issues/52845), [this](https://github.com/tensorflow/tensorflow/issues/42387), and [this](https://stackoverflow.com/questions/68105073/tensorflow-error-when-used-as-docker-baseimage).
+[Possible temporary fix](https://github.com/tensorflow/tensorflow/issues/52845#issuecomment-969457773).
+The issue is because of a `qemu` bug. `qemu` is a hypervisor that is used as an emulation layer by Docker to emulate x86 environments on ARM devices.
+We have created a multiplatform image for `rsm-msba-spark`, but the  base image for it is still `amd64`.
+That's why I think the problem originates upstream.

 ## Run from the Docker Hub image